 On days 9 & 10, the Masai Mara will offer you the best opportunity to spot the Big Five - lion, leopard, buffalo, rhino, and elephant.
 In August and September, the the great Serengeti herds of wildebeest and zebra, numbering as many as one million animals, tend to move toward concentrating on the rich grasslands of the Mara.
 Predators like lion, cheetah, hyenas and jackals are in abundance.

-At Siana Springs, your children will engage in numerous activities with the Siana Springs Adventurers' Club.
-From planting a tree to casting big cat tracks from the real thing, your kids will be learning whilst having tons of fun.
+At Siana Springs, children will engage in numerous activities with the Siana Springs Adventurers' Club.
+From planting a tree to casting big cat tracks from the real thing, they will be learning whilst having fun.

 If you are interested in an early morning ballon ride, please let us know.

 JOURNEYS International has specialized in ecotourism since 1978.
 We offer you the best nature tours, safaris, treks, adventure travel, family and cultural trips on earth.
 Whether you call it an eco vacation, adventure travel, ecotravel, ecotour, sustainable travel or responsible travel, for nearly 30 years we have been creating ecologically sensitive and culturally responsible travel to exotic destinations around the world.
 Specialty ecotrips include women's tours, Kilimanjaro climbs, exploration cruises, festival trips, student group trips and cross cultural and wildlife safaris.
 Read more about JOURNEYS International.